 Last week, we finally got a release date and new trailer for the upgraded version of the original Nier.
 Nier Replicant ver.
 1.22474487139 (yes, that’s its real name), is a remaster of the first game – except it’s based on a version that never released in North America.
-The events of Replicant connect to the sequel's bleak-yet-thoughtful story, so if you haven’t played Nier: Automata already, here’s why now is the perfect time to give it a chance.
+The events of Replicant connect to the sequel's bleak-yet-thoughtful story, so if you haven’t played Nier: Automata already, here’s why now is the perfect time.

 Nier: Automata is a philosophical game that probes the complexities of compassion when there is none to be found, the lingering traumas of war during peacetime, and the pursuit of freedom within a system of surveillance.
 As elite android-soldier 2B (a twist on the famous “To be, or not to be” Hamlet quote) and ever-curious sidekick 9S, you set out to protect an abandoned Earth from an alien-robot army hellbent on fulfilling their centuries-long goal: Eradicate all humans and establish total sovereignty.
 While conducting missions, you interact with a colorful ensemble cast, from a pacifist robot named Pascal, to a nefarious marionette-machine called Simone that skulks in the shadows of a haunted theme park.
 Automata subverts expectations by showing the same story events through the eyes of three different characters, and only once you see every arc is the game complete.
 There are a number of different endings, with the most important finales focusing on character motivations and even player choice.